Revealed: the 10 most annoying housemate habits

 - The ‘Toilet Seat Pulley System’ – a mechanical pulley to make sure the loo seat is never left up again.

 All of the above sound pretty useful, but our favourite has to be the ‘Rumbling and Grumbling Recycling Bin’.
 It's unlikely that any of your housemates would ever avoid putting the bin out if one of these resided in your kitchen.

-If you’re looking for more general tips on living happily in a house share, the best policy is honesty.
+If you’re looking for more general tips on living happily in a house share, then honesty is the best policy.
 Sit down with all of your housemates when you first move in and have a discussion about how all of you would like your house share to work.

-Discuss points like cleaning, buying communal products, and heating and other bills, and make a fair plan which means no one person is putting in any more work or money than another to keep the house running smoothly.
-But avoid the passive-aggressive post-its, they never go down well.
+Discuss points like heating (and other bills), cleaning and buying communal products, and make a fair plan which means no one person is putting in any more work or money than another to keep the house running smoothly.
+Oh, and avoid the passive-aggressive post-its – they never go down well.